What Do I Need To Get A California Title Loan?

 The underwriting requirements for California title loans differ slightly from those of other states.
 The most significant requirement is owning the car outright, and your vehicle has a fair chance of qualifying if it's valued at $5,000 or more.
 A lender will also check your employment status and ability to repay the loan on time, per state regulations.
 They may require additional security if the risk is higher, especially if the company pays off title loans.

-Another new requirement in California, as of 2020, is that interest rates on title loans between $2,500 and $9,999 cannot exceed 36% plus the federal funds rate.
-There is no cap on interest rates for title loans in California with amounts above $10,000.
+Another new requirement in California, as of 2020, is that interest rates on consumer loans between $2,500 and $9,999 cannot exceed 36% plus the federal funds rate.
+There is no cap on interest rates in California for amounts above $10,000.
 These interest rate limits on loans of $2,500 to $9,999 make it easier for customers to repay their loans, but they also reduce the number of lenders willing to offer loans in the state.
-Simply put, there's a significant risk with title loans.
-In California, with interest rate caps of 36% plus the federal funds rate for loans between $2,500 and $9,999, lenders would rather allocate their capital to other states without such caps.

 Lastly, some states outlaw all vehicle equity loans, while others have no requirements on loan amounts or interest rates.
-For instance, Colorado and New York have strict regulations that outlaw title loans, while others, such as Texas, set no limit on the APR a title loan lender can charge.
-At the same time, other states, such as Washington and California, allow title loans but limit the interest rates a lender can charge.
+For instance, Colorado and New York have strict regulations that outlaw title loans, while others, such as Texas, set no limit on the APR a licensed lender can charge.
+At the same time, other states, such as Washington and California, allow these loans but limit the interest rates a lender can charge.

 Another aspect of the qualifying process is determining how much you can borrow and which additional documents may be required.
-Check out California's current title loan regulations and compare the rates and payoff terms.
+Check out California's current lending regulations and compare the rates and payoff terms.

 Most lenders in California will first determine how much you can get through a collateral loan on a vehicle.
 Paying more than the minimum each month will save you money and should come with no fees or restrictions.
-While bad credit alone won't disqualify you from getting a title loan, factors such as a lack of income verification or active bankruptcy may affect your approval.
+While bad credit alone won't disqualify you from being approved, factors such as a lack of income verification or active bankruptcy may affect your approval.

-Contact California Title Loans anytime to learn more about what's required for a title loan.
+Contact California Title Loans anytime to learn more about these requirements.
 Call 855-339-1001 to see if your vehicle qualifies as collateral.